 Rebalancing the weighting of stocks in your portfolio is a regular task that can be revisited quarterly or annually.

-The fact is that some stocks grow faster than others, meaning that they will consume a larger percentage of your overall investment than was typically wanted at the inception of the portfolio.
+Some stocks grow faster than others, meaning that they will consume a larger percentage of your overall investment than was typically desired at the portfolio’s inception.

 For example, if you want to maintain a 5% per stock weighting in your portfolio, a single stock (Microsoft Corp, for example) has grown to consume 10% of the portfolio.
 You might want to rebalance by selling some Microsoft shares and purchasing other stocks.

-Stock Rover has portfolio rebalancing built-in.
+Stock Rover has built-in portfolio rebalancing.
 It can connect to your brokerage account, perform a detailed portfolio analysis, and suggest which stocks to buy and sell based on your weighting and rebalancing criteria.

 Let Stock Rover Help You Build & Manage Your Portfolio